Banner County, Nebraska: Geography

-According to the US Census Bureau, the county has an area of 746 sqmi, of which 746 sqmi is land and 0.2 sqmi (0.02%) is water.
+According to the United States Census Bureau, the county has a total area of 746.190 sqmi, of which 746.039 sqmi is land and 0.151 sqmi (0.02%) is water.
+It is the 30th-largest county in Nebraska by total area.

 Banner County lies on what was once a tableland sloping away from the Rocky Mountains.
 Over geologic history, it was eroded by Pumpkin Creek and other watercourses, and much of the county now lies below the original High Plains level.
 The county can be divided into four major geographic divisions: the low-lying and relatively flat valley of Pumpkin Creek, which occupies about 40% of the county's area; a tableland, in places smooth and in others deeply dissected, occupying the southern one-third of the county; the Wildcat Hills, a highly dissected escarpment that crosses the county's northwestern portion; and a small portion of the North Platte River valley in the county's northeastern corner.

 Adjacent counties

 The western edge of Banner County abuts the eastern border of the state of Wyoming.